Crynoore/CryBrew-DnD/content/Names/Green and scales/Garrick.md

 After about a month of travel he arrived at Zhentil Keep where he met a sailor who he paid handsomely.
 This man brought him to [[The Continent of Bâlz]].

-Guided by the [Moonmaiden](Selune.md) with wind in their sails they traveled southeast for about 2 years ([[Timeline|year 1599]]) and made it Bâlz.
+Guided by the [Moonmaiden](Selune.md) with wind in their sails they traveled southeast for about 2 years ([[timeline|year 1599]]) and made it Bâlz.
 They arrived hungry at a small port in the town of [[Eurgh]].

 The people there were unwelcoming and quite honestly quite sticky.

-They would not believe a single word of what Garrick had to say but Garrick was persistent and spent the next 38 years ([[Timeline|year 1637]]) of his life converting the town of [[Eurgh]] to selunites.
+They would not believe a single word of what Garrick had to say but Garrick was persistent and spent the next 38 years ([[timeline|year 1637]]) of his life converting the town of [[Eurgh]] to selunites.

 After he had established his goals there he decided to go into a deep meditation.

 He had been told shoes mountain was beautiful this time of year and so he setted out with a rowboat.

-After much struggle rowing and hiking he made it to the top âdïddas where he meditated for a year ([[Timeline|year 1638]]) honing his connection to the moon.
+After much struggle rowing and hiking he made it to the top âdïddas where he meditated for a year ([[timeline|year 1638]]) honing his connection to the moon.

 From the top of âdïddas he saw a swamp across the sea and decided to go there in search of new folks to convert.